-Shopping malls in the UAE are destinations in themselves, large, well-designed venues with restaurants, cafés and bucket-loads of entertainment.
-Some of the biggest malls in the region are located in the UAE: Mall of the Emirates, on Sheikh Zayed Road, featuring Carrefour, Harvey Nicholls, Aspreys and Debenhams, amongst others, has 223,000 sq. m of shops and a massive indoor ski area.
-Dubai Festival City by the Creek near the Business Bay bridge, houses the largest Marks and Spencers outside the UK, along with a host of other outlets.
-Ibn Battuta Mall on Sheikh Zayed Road, not far from Jebel Ali, is a huge themed mall centered on the travels of a renowned fourteenth century Arab explorer.
-Dubai Mall, by the mesmeric Burj Khalifa, covers 351,000 sq. m and contains every conceivable outlet under the sun, as well as a huge aquarium and a giant ice rink.
-The eclectic Souk Al Bahar is next door, also in the heart of ‘Downtown Dubai’ whilst Souk Madinat Jumeirah near the Burj al-Arab is a reconstruction of a traditional Arabian bazaar but with a modern twist.
-On the other side of town, the newish Mirdif City Centre has a wide range of leisure and entertainment facilities and you can find just about anything at a bargain price in DragonMart on the road to Hatta.
+Shopping malls in the UAE are destinations in themselves: large, well-designed venues with excellent restaurants, cafés and a wide range of entertainment facilities.
+Some of the biggest malls in the region are located here.
+Mall of the Emirates on Sheikh Zayed Road retains its popularity as one of the most user-friendly malls and is home to the UAE's only indoor ski slope.
+Dubai Festival City by the Creek is in a delightful waterfront setting.
+Ibn Battuta Mall is a huge themed mall centered on the travels of the renowned fourteenth-century Arab explorer.
+The huge Dubai Mall, by the mesmeric Burj Khalifa, houses every conceivable outlet under the sun, as well as an enthralling aquarium and a giant ice rink.
+The eclectic Souk Al Bahar is next door in the heart of ‘Downtown Dubai'.
+Souk Madinat Jumeirah near the Burj al-Arab is a reconstruction of a traditional Arabian bazaar but with a modern twist.
+On the other side of town, the newish Mirdif City Centre has good leisure and entertainment facilities and you can find just about anything at a bargain price in DragonMart on the road to Hatta.

-The recently renovated Al Ain Mall, in the heart of the city, an intriguing mix of designer and high-street fashion outlets, also has an ice-rink and other entertainment facilities.
+The renovated Al Ain Mall, in the heart of the city has a wide ranges of shops, an ice-rink and other entertainment facilities.
 Other malls in Al Ain include Al Jimi Mall and Al Bawadi Mall.

 The Blue Souk (Souk Al Markazi) or Central Market, beside Khaled Lagoon, is a landmark in Sharjah, noteworthy for its Islamic design.
-Inside, the elegant building houses fashion outlets, a wide-range of jewellery stores and a good selection of antique pieces, carpets and pashminas.
-But be careful, not everything is genuine and bargaining is essential.
+Inside, the elegant building houses fashion outlets, jewellery, carpet and antique stores.
+Sahara Centre, Sharjah Megamall, and Sharjah City Centre also offer the discerning shopper the usual mix of high-end fashion, food and fun.

 Manar Mall in the heart of the city is the oldest and one of the most popular shopping malls in the emirate.
 It has been joined in recent years by Safeer Mall, which also has outlets in Sharjah and Ajman, and Al Hamra Mall.
 Both are medium-sized stores with a wide range of shops and entertainment.